-- 63.1 The drivers finishing the race in 1st, 2nd and 3rd positions and a representative of the winning constructor must attend the prize-giving ceremony on the podium and abide by the podium procedure set out in Appendix 5 (except Monaco); and immediately thereafter make themselves available for a period of one and a half (1.5) hours for the purpose of television interviews and the press conference in the media centre. - 63.2 For the duration of the Podium Ceremony and post-race interview procedure, the drivers finishing the race in 1st, 2nd and 3rd positions must remain attired only in their Driving Suits, 'done up' to the neck, not opened to the waist. - 63.3 For the duration of the TV pen interviews and FIA Post Race Press Conference, all Drivers must remain attired in their respective teams' uniform only.
+- 63.1 The drivers finishing the race in 1st, 2nd and 3rd positions and a representative of the winning constructor must attend the prize-giving ceremony on the podium and abide by the podium procedure set out in Appendix 5 (except Monaco); and immediately thereafter make themselves available for a period of one and a half (1.5) hours for the purpose of television interviews and the press conference in the media centre. - 63.2 For the duration of the Podium Ceremony and post-race interview procedure, the drivers finishing the race in $1^{st}$ , $2^{nd}$ and $3^{rd}$ positions must remain attired only in their Driving Suits, 'done up' to the neck, not opened to the waist. - 63.3 For the duration of the TV pen interviews and FIA Post Race Press Conference, all Drivers must remain attired in their respective teams' uniform only. - 63.4 If no points are awarded, the podium ceremony specified in Article 63.1 will not take place, however, the television interviews specified in Article 63.1 will take place at the time the podium ceremony would have taken place.